code-with-idrees/Google-Meet-AI-Attendence-Agent/README.md

 ### ❓ Question Detected and Answered

-When the agent detects a question directed at the student, it sends the transcript to Gemini Flash and posts the AI-generated 1-sentence answer in the Meet chat.
+When the agent detects a question directed at the student, it sends the transcript to the local **Ollama** LLM and posts the AI-generated 1-sentence answer in the Meet chat.

 ![Question Answer](docs/assets/testing/Question_Answer_in_chat.jpeg)